Nation Radio Wales: Programming

+Regional programming is broadcast from 6am to 1pm and from 3pm to 7pm on weekdays.
+At other times, the station carries networked programming with opt-outs for news, sport, travel and weather updates.

+During local programming, the station also plays a separate playlist to Nation Radio UK.

-Most of Nation Radio's programming is produced and broadcast from its St Hilary studios.
+Most of Nation Radio's programming is produced and broadcast from remote studios with playout from Nation's studios at the St Hilary transmitter near Cowbridge.

-Some off-peak programming - including the Russ Williams afternoon show and Fox's Jukebox on weekday evenings - is shared with other Nation-owned stations, including Nation Radio Scotland.

 News

 Local news bulletins air hourly from 6am - 7pm on weekdays and 7am - 1pm at weekends with headlines on the half-hour during weekday breakfast and drivetime.

 National news bulletins from Sky News Radio air hourly at other times.

 Frequencies

-Nation Radio's main transmitter is at the well-positioned Wenvoe site near Cardiff, broadcasting on 106.80 MHz, serving Cardiff, Newport, the Vale of Glamorgan, Bridgend, Neath Port Talbot, Rhondda Cynon Taf, South Wales Valleys, Monmouthshire, the Brecon Beacons and the Gower A.O.N.B.
-Unofficially, the 106.80 MHz frequency from Wenvoe also serves Bristol, Gloucestershire and parts of Somerset, Wiltshire and Herefordshire.
+Nation Radio's main transmitter is at the well-positioned Wenvoe site near Cardiff, broadcasting on 106.8 MHz, serving Cardiff, Newport, the Vale of Glamorgan, Bridgend, Neath Port Talbot, Rhondda Cynon Taf, South Wales Valleys, Monmouthshire, the Brecon Beacons and the Gower A.O.N.B.
+The 106.8 MHz frequency from Wenvoe can also be received in Bristol, Gloucestershire and parts of Somerset, Wiltshire and Herefordshire.

-Kilvey Hill serves the Swansea area on 107.30 MHz albeit with a very small coverage area, Carmel serves Carmarthenshire on 102.9 MHz, Preseli serves Pembrokeshire on 107.1 MHz and Blaenplwyf serves Cardigan on 103.30 MHz.
+Kilvey Hill serves the Swansea area on 107.3 MHz albeit with a very small coverage area, Carmel serves Carmarthenshire on 102.9 MHz and Preseli serves Pembrokeshire on 107.1 MHz.

+Until 31 July 2025, Nation Radio also broadcast on FM in Ceredigion via three transmitters - Mynydd Pencarreg serving the east of the county on 96.6 MHz, Penwaun serving Cardigan and Newcastle Emlyn on 97.4 MHz and Blaenplwyf serving Aberystwyth and Ceredigion on 103.3 MHz.
+The station continues to broadcast to the area on DAB.